 These may seem like insignificant actions however they help to put the whole picture together for new families and provide a smooth transition to school.

 Canadian educator Dr Mary Jean Gallagher has tips on how to bring parents into the education conversation.
-These tips are listed on the following pages and available at:
+These tips are listed on the following pages.